Team-Aqua/File-Watcher/docs/design_rationale.md

     5) SystemExit
     6) fatal

 Standard error will be applicatble in order to handle IO exceptions.
-NoMemoryError will be needed due to the theoreticaly low amount of memory that our system will be having.
+NoMemoryError will be needed due to the theoreticaly low amount of memory that our system will be having, especially if we start to create several children for each process instead of reusing our unused children.
 SignalException will be used to ensure that interupts from the child processes are handled correctly.
 SystemExit will be taken into consideration in order to clean up processes if the shell is closed unexpectedly.

 ##### What is Module Errno?
 Is it applicable to the problem?
 Explain your answer!
 Remember Ruby often wraps C code.